mobync/python-server/mobync/README.md

 ### Creating new tests

 If any new feature is added, please consider creating new tests on the test folder and add them travis pipeline on `.travis.yml`.

+### Run tests

+In order to understand the `test_client_integration.py`, you can check the test section in the [Paper](https://github.com/mobync/python-server/blob/reports/reports/OFFLINE-ONLINE%20DATA%20SYNCHRONIZATION%20FOR%20DART%20MOBILE%20APPLICATIONS.pdf).

 ## Uploading a new version on PyPI